warncke/immutable-core/README.md

 * args and return validation with Ajv/JSON schema
 * `freeze` calls Object.freeze on args - disabled by default
 * `resolve` resolves promises in args/return - disabled by default
-* globally shared immutable module.meta.data
+* globally shared immutable module.data
 * `freezeData` calls Object.freeze on module data - enabled by default
 * `with` bind type executes at same time with same args and merges results
 * `withDetach` bind type executes the same as `with` but does not block